Birsenn/Birsenn/README.md

 Hi 👋, I'm Birsen,

-I am Data Scientist Candidate trying to learn all relevant things about data science and a participant at Miuul/VBO Data Science Bootcamp.
-I got some training from different courses about Python, SQL, Tableau, Streamlit and continue to improve myself making some different projects.
+I am very curious Junior Data Scientist trying to learn all relevant things about data science to expand my skillset and becoming an expert in data science technology.
+I am a participant at Miuul/VBO Data Science Bootcamp for now.
+I have got some training from different courses about Python, SQL, Tableau, Streamlit and continue to improve myself making some different projects.
+Diving into the datasets, researching the literature, improving the machine learning models, negotiating the matters, and learning a new technologies for every minute keeps me alive.
+One of the best things for me is to constantly work on something that excites me and broaden my perspective.

 👨‍💻 Python <br/>